foam-framework/foam/tutorial/1-concepts.md

 - `name`: As noted above, the only property every property requires.
 - `help`: Some help text, which might be displayed in a tooltip or other help view.
 It's up to the view to decide how, or whether, to present this information.
 - `preSet`: This function runs when this property is written.
 It is passed the old and new values, and its return value becomes the actual value stored in the property.
 - `defaultValue`: Specifies the default value for this property.
-Note that when a property is current equal to its `defaultValue`, the value can be omitted from `toJSON` representations, not stored in the database, or not sent over the wire, saving bandwidth and space.
+Note that when a property is currently equal to its `defaultValue`, the value is omitted from `toJSON` representations, not stored in the database, and not sent over the wire, saving bandwidth and space.

 There are many more properties-on-properties: `hidden`, `postSet`, `getter`, `setter`, `factory` and lots more.
 See the [appendix]({{ site.baseurl }}/tutorial/8-appendix) for more details.